-Any current Macbook Air or Macbook Pro running OS 10.7 or OS 10.8, a minimum of 4 GB RAM, 250 GB or greater boot drive.
+Any current Macbook Air or Macbook Pro running OS 10.8 or OS 10.9, a minimum of 8 GB RAM, 500 GB or greater boot drive.
 Check the Avid support website for the latest information.

-Minimum of 500 GB SATA 300, 7200rpm, with 8 MB cache.
+Minimum of 500 GB, 7200rpm, with 8 MB cache.
 Other than that we have no specific recommendations.
 It is best to use drives from a reputable manufacturer such as Seagate or Western Digital.
 We recommend purchasing drives with a USB 3 interface.
 We no longer recommend using Firewire since this interface is being depreciated.
 Note that Avid does not recommend using Firewire with Windows systems.
 Recording Arts computers do not currently support eSATA or Thunderbolt interfaces.

 Each student is responsible for backing up their data.
 Data loss will not be accepted as an excuse for a late or unsubmitted assignment.
 For this reason we recommend that students have two data hard drives, one for production and a second for backup.
 Students should also regurlarly backup the boot drive of their laptop.
 SuperDuper (Mac only) and FreeFileSync (Mac and PC) have proven to be reliable.